 Other institutions, such as those related to livestock keeping have existed for decades.
 Livestock is one of Somalia’s key foreign exchange earners, and Saudi Arabia is one of its largest livestock trading partners.
-Somalia earns an estimated 80% of its foreign revenue from livestock exports to the Persian Gulf country annually.
+Somalia earns an estimated 80 per cent of its foreign revenue from livestock exports to the Persian Gulf country annually.
 Somalia is generally a water-scarce country, with a large proportion of its land being arid or semi-arid.
 Livestock keeping in Somalia usually takes the form of pastoralism.
 This practice requires large tracts of land.
 It is also vulnerable to changes in weather and climatic patterns.
-Drought and famine are common, and affect both the animal farmers and their animals.
+Drought and famine are common and affect both the animal farmers and their animals.

-Responding in kind
+Responding in Kind

 A few years back, in 2011, Somalia experienced famine.
 In response, different countries, including Turkey, provided humanitarian aid.
 However, Somalia did not build resilience to such situations, and the problem persisted, in part because the country is embroiled in internal and external conflicts.
 In 2017, the World Food Programme listed Somalia as one of the countries in the Horn of Africa that experienced the famine that visited the region in 2016 and 2017.
-Half of Somalia’s population faces acute food shortages, with an estimated 15% of experiencing famine.
+Half of Somalia’s population faces acute food shortages, with an estimated 15 per cent of experiencing famine.
 In addition to its extractive economic model, dominant farming system, and climatic conditions, Somalia received foreign aid throughout the 1990s and 2000s.
-This undermined agriculture, and impoverished farmers.
+This undermined agriculture and impoverished farmers.
 Somalia could have been earning more revenue from its livestock if it invested in value-addition in the livestock chain.
 In such circumstances, keeping the people and their source of livelihood alive takes precedence over value addition.

 Dependence in foreign aid, humanitarian, or of another kind, allows foreign powers to control the aid-receiving country.
 After providing humanitarian aid to Somalia in 2011, Turkey’s President, Recep Erdogan, expected that Turkey would be involved in developing Somalia’s infrastructure.
 Some Persian Gulf countries such as Turkey, Qatar, United Arab Emirates (UAE), and Saudi Arabia, also started to engage with Somalia more after 2012, on matters such as trade and security.
 Qatar has supported the presidential bids of both President Farmajo, and Somalia’s former president, Hassan Sheikh Mohamud.